matloff/TidyverseSkeptic/README.md

 published several books that use R, and am currently (2019) the Editor-in-Chief of the *R Journal*.
 (Hadley is a former EiC on the journal.)

+# Summary

+1. The Tidyverse arose from the desire to have a set of packages that are consistent with each other, a "purist" philosophy that appeals, for instance, to computer scientists.
+The Tidyverse also borrows from other "purist" computer science philosophies, notably *functional programming*.

+2. In heavily promoting the Tidyverse, especially in the education realm, RStudio, with its dominance in the R field, is developing an entire new generation of R users whose skills in base-R are superficial at best, and who -- most importantly -- feel that R *is* the Tidyverse.

+3. Regardless of being well-intentioned, RStudio is molding R into its own desired image.
+That new generation will often be biased against non-Tidyverse job seekers, non-Tidyverse CRAN packages, and academics who submit non-Tidyverse research papers and grant proposals.
+In these efforts, RStudio has engaged in an end-run around the governing body of the R language.

+4. RStudio's promotion of the Tidyverse has alarmingly impeded the progress and adoption of technologically superior packages, notably **data.table**.
+Most in the "Tidyverse generation" are unaware of anything outside the Tidyverse.

+5. RStudio's development of the Tidyverse is a good thing, and those who like its philosophy should use it.
+My objection is in Point 3 above.
+I would give as an example the fact that R has various object-oriented programming (OOP) paradigms to choose from, such as S3, S4 and R6.
+I think it's great that, e.g., R6 is available, but I don't want to be forced to use it.
+(Just an example; both the Tidyverse and I use S3.)

+6. For the above reasons, RStudio is essentially operating as a monopolist ("essentially" because it is an unorthodox market).
+Though again this is well-intentioned, the adverse impacts are grave.

+7. A major reason offered by RStudio for promoting the Tidyverse is that it makes R easier to teach to non-programmers.
+I would argue that the Tidyverse makes R *harder* to learn for this group.

+8. RStudio can easily remedy the situation.
+I have recommendations at the end of this essay.

 # dplyr vs. data.table